Vision zero/Safe streets for all

 Vision Zero is a data-driven initiative that seeks to unify infrastructure design, public education and enforcement efforts around the goal of zero traffic fatalities and severe injuries, while increasing safe and healthy mobility for all types of users.
 It can be summarized in one sentence: No loss of life is acceptable.
 The Vision Zero approach has proven highly successful.
 It is based on the simple fact that we are human and make mistakes.
 The road system needs to keep us moving, and be designed to anticipate those mistakes.
 But it must also be designed to protect us at every turn.

-Walk Long Beach will be closing monitoring and advocating for a strong and effective VZ policy for Long Beach.
+Walk Long Beach is part of the technical advisory committee, and is closing monitoring and advocating for a strong and effective VZ policy for Long Beach.

 If you would like to know more about this effort, please sign up for updates or contact us.